April The Giraffe’s Calf Is About To Arrive. Here’s What To Expect.

 So what happens after the calf is born?

 According to Animal Planet, April’s calf should be able to walk with half an hour to an hour after birth.
-Standing is essential for the calf in order for it to be able to nurse from April.
+Standing is essential for the calf for it to be able to nurse from April.
 Within a day or so the calf will be strong enough to run around.
-Once the calf is roughly four-months-old it will transition from drinking April’s milk to eating leaves.
+Once the calf is roughly four-months-old, it will transition from drinking April’s milk to eating leaves.

 Bonding is a crucial process immediately after birth and April will initiate this by licking off any remaining amniotic fluids from the calf’s skin.
 April will also help the weakling calf to stand up for the first time.
 Male calves remain with their mothers for fifteen months, while females stay a little longer for up to eighteen months.